 The first year of our program is made up of the following rotations, and is intended to create a foundation in psychiatric and medical clinical care for the resident.

 The first year combines 6 blocks of primary care and neurology rotations with 6 blocks of psychiatry rotations.
 These rotations are intertwined throughout the year as a way to promote wellness and become familiar with colleagues in the department of psychiatry throughout the entire year, as well as build upon knowledge gained on primary care and neurology rotations.
+Incoming residents will have the opportunity to choose an additional block of internal medicine or family medicine in lieu of pediatrics.

 The second year of residency is dedicated to expanding knowledge and expertise in psychiatry, with focus on various subspecialty areas in psychiatry to build upon the foundations of the PGY-1 year.
 It is comprised of the following rotations: